 Being hit hard by COVID early on, New York took lockdown seriously.
 For several months the streets were eerily deserted, with a noticeable absence not just of tourists, school children and university students, but also of downtown office workers.
 Sent home to work, if they were lucky enough to keep their jobs, many of them decamped to their weekend homes or returned to live with their parents, depending on their stage in life.

 Museums, gyms and swimming pools are now open with limited capacity and social distancing measures.
-Broadway theatres are firmly shut until mid-2021, however, as are cinemas and nightclubs, while sports are played behind closed doors.
+Broadway theatres are due to open in September 2021 as are cinemas and nightclubs, while sports are played behind closed doors.
 The city’s government and residents are still taking the pandemic seriously; just about everyone wears a mask even walking down the street.
 If you don’t, you are likely to be glared at or even shouted at.

 Private schools have mostly been open since September 2020, with the option of remote learning, even from another country for those who fled the USA at the height of the pandemic but may still come back.

 As for public schools, NYC became the major US city to open all its schools in October 2020 but then it closed them again six weeks later as cases climbed.
-Only elementary schools were allowed to reopen in early December.
-At the time of writing, Mayor de Blasio, has just announced that due to declining Covid rates and the impending vaccination programme for teachers, public middle schools will reopen at the end of February (though many will only offer a ‘hybrid’ mixture of in-person and remote learning.
-There is no plan, as yet, for high schools to reopen.
+At the time of writing Mayor de Blasio has announced that all students, teachers and staff will be back on campus in fall 2021 and there will, no longer, be a remote learning option.